juanfernandes/juanfernandes-uk/src/now/now.md

 ---
 ### Personal

-* Part two of the garden project, the entertainment area, has began
-* Researching NFT projects that I may buy into
+* The decking for the entertainment area has been done, but not much progress last week as the carpenter had a week off.
+This week the sides and roof work should start
+* Still no progress on the planning application for our loft conversion
+* Bough into a new NFT project - [Moon Ape Labs](https://moonapelabs.io/ "Moon Ape Labs NFT")

 ### Work

-* Finished work on a one page website for an existing client
-* Started working on redesign of a clients small website
+* Made some progress on the website redesign build for my clients lifts business

 ### Reading